-It can be easily told that the distance generated by classic Euclidean's method is a fixed value.
-However, this phenonmenon is conflicting with the intuitive judgements.
+It can be easily noted that the distance generated by classic Euclidean's method is a fixed value.
+However, this phenomenon is conflicting with the intuitive judgements.
 With the change of the $\delta$, if the results have not changed, then the results produced should be regarded irrational and counter-intuitive, which also indicates that the classic Euclidean distance is not sensitive to tiny variation among different PFSs.
 It may not accurately reveal potential changes in the relation of PFSs when they vary correspondingly but not symmetrically, which is crucial about whether a method of measuring distance can make reasonable judgements.
-Besides, when coming to analyse the variation of the variable $\delta$, the rationality and correctness of the proposed method is highlighted.
+Besides, when coming to analyze the variation of the variable $\delta$, the rationality and correctness of the proposed method is highlighted.
 With the increase of parameter $\delta$, when $\delta$ is in the range $0.1$ to $0.5$, the level of vagueness in these PFSs is getting higher, so the distance between two PFSs reaches its zenith.
-That is because the new proposed method can better detect the changes of different PFSs and present the difference in the results produced, which improved the sensitivity of distance measure compared to classic Euclidean distance.
-And the trend of the changes of PFSs can also be shown by the variation of the value of score function.
+That is because the proposed method can better detect the changes of different PFSs and present the difference in the results produced, which improves the sensitivity of distance measure compared to classic Euclidean distance.
+The trend of the changes of PFSs can also be shown by the variation of the value of score function.
 While the parameter gradually reached the value of $0.5$, both of the absolute values of the score function of PFSs $A$ and $B$ are becoming smaller, which indicates the level of ambiguity of both PFSs is also getting higher.
 Because the PFSs are getting more uncertain, the distance between them is becoming bigger to indicate their distance can not be properly measured.
-Therefore, the new proposed method reflects this factor in the results and can better embody underlying relationship between or among PFSs. \\ \textbf{Example 2:} In this part, some numerical examples are given to illustrate the proority of new proposed method compared to other previous methods.
-Let $A_{i}$ and $B_{i}$ be two PFSs in the finite universe of discourse $X = \{x_{1},x_{2}\}$ and all of the docimastic cases are presented in table 3.
-And the distances generated by different methods are shown in table 4.\\ When coming to analysing the examples given in table 3, it can be easily concluded that $A_{1} = A_{2} =A_{5}$, but $B_{1} \neq B_{2} \neq B_{5}$; $A_{3} = A_{4}$, but $B_{3} \neq B_{4}$; $A_{6} = A_{7}$, but $B_{6} \neq B_{7}$.
-However, the results produced by different methods show a completely different figure among provided methods of measuring distances.
-After inspecting all of results, it can be summarized that:\\ \textbf{1.} After comparing all of the method of measuring distances between different PFSs, every method can accurately detect the differences under the condition in $Case 1$ and $Case 2$.\\ \textbf{2.} However, the results produced by $\widetilde{D}_{Hm}$, $\widetilde{D}_{Eu}$, $\widetilde{D}_{C}(\beta = 1)$ and $\widetilde{D}_{C}(\beta = 2)$ seem not satisfying.
-They produce the exactly the same results in completely different cases, which is counter-intuitive and irrational.\\ \textbf{3.} Besides, when checking the results produced by $\widetilde{d}_{Hm}$ and $\widetilde{d}_{Eu}$ in $Case 6$ and $Case 7$, they are also unreasonable due to the same results in different cases.\\ \textbf{4.} More than what have been mentioned in point $3$, $\widetilde{d}_{Hm}$ also dose not perform well in $Case 7$ and $Case 8$.
-Because the method produces another counter-intuitive results under different conditions. \\ \textbf{5.} All in all, when comparing all the cases mentioned above, it is very easy to distinguish that the distance of the new proposed method is more sensitive to the changes in PFSs and significantly indicates the discrimination level of different PFSs, which is much more efficient than any other methods.
-It is more rational and closer to actual situations.\\ \textbf{6.} A more important point should be noticed is that the new proposed method performs well under any cases given in the table 3 in producing distances between PFSs, which other ones generate irrational and counter-intuitive results in the same cases. \\
+Therefore, the proposed method reflects this factor in the results and can better embody underlying relationship between or among PFSs.